suomela/coha-gpt-enriched-metadata/README.md

 # COHA metadata enriched with LLMs

-This is an enriched metadata file for the fiction section of an earlier version of the _Corpus of Historical American English_ (COHA; Davies 2010–), produced by Tanja Säily, Jukka Suomela, Florent Perek, Jimena Jiménez Real and Turo Vartiainen.
+This is an enriched metadata file for the fiction section of the first version of the _Corpus of Historical American English_ (COHA; Davies 2010–), produced by Tanja Säily, Jukka Suomela, Florent Perek, Jimena Jiménez Real and Turo Vartiainen.
 The LLM-generated metadata includes genre, target audience, publication year, author gender, and author year of birth.
 Note that this is a pilot version, and the genre metadata in particular targets novels and is only about 70% accurate.
 The metadata on author gender, on the other hand, is >95% accurate.
 For more information, see Säily et al. (2025).

 ## Original metadata